 1. Wildlife Photographer

-If you are into wildlife photography, then using a Teleconverter is a good option.
+If you are into wildlife photography, it is a good idea to use a teleconverter.
 As a wildlife photographer, you won’t have the luxury to get close to your subject.

-So, use a teleconverter to get that extra reach.
-It ensures that you are at a safe distance from the subject.
+You can use a teleconverter to get that extra reach.
+It also ensures that you are at a safe distance from the subject.

-If you get too close to the subject, then the animal may not be comfortable with your presence, and you will not be able to capture its natural behavior.
+If you get too close to the subject, the animal may not be comfortable with your presence.
+Thus, you will not be able to capture its natural behavior.
 Also, you are compromising your safety by getting closer to the animal.

 2. Bird Photographer

-So, it is a good idea to use an extender while photographing birds, unless you are photographing big birds like cranes or birds in close vicinity.
+It is a good idea to use an extender while photographing birds unless you are photographing big birds like cranes or storks.

 Consider reading, different types of photography, if you want to know the various genres of photography.